jmikedupont2/formal.land/blog/2024-06-05-software-correctness-from-first-principles.md

 - life is at stake, like in the case of trains, airplanes, medical devices, or
 - money is at stake, like in the case of financial applications.

 With formal verification, in theory, **we can guarantee that the software will never fail**, as we can check **all possible cases** for a given property.
 A property can be that no non-admin users can read sensitive data, or that a program never fails with uncaught exceptions.
+For that to be truly the case, we need to verify the whole software stack for all the relevant properties.

 In this research paper [Finding and Understanding Bugs in C Compilers](https://users.cs.utah.edu/~regehr/papers/pldi11-preprint.pdf), no bugs were found in the middle-end of the formally verified [CompCert](https://en.wikipedia.org/wiki/CompCert) C compiler, while the other C compilers (GCC, LLVM, ...) all contained subtle bugs.
 This illustrates that formal verification can be an effective way to make complex software with zero bugs!

 ## Definition of programming languages

-To be able to reason on a program we go back to the definition of a programming language.
-These languages (C, JavaScript, Python, ...) are generally defined with a precise set of rules.
+To be able to reason on a program we go back to the definition of programming languages.
+The programming languages (C, JavaScript, Python, ...) are generally defined with a precise set of rules.
 For example, in Python, the `if` statement is [defined in the reference manual](https://docs.python.org/3/reference/compound_stmts.html#if) by:

 ```python
 if_stmt ::=  "if" assignment_expression ":" suite